chukwuma5/Php-practice/README.md

   ##process## ##Process ##Process  ##Process ##Process

    OVERVIEW(/.HTML/)
    - Practise using the sematic mark-up for better work output.
    - Practise using sematic elements, headers, and paragraph tags.
    - practise proper linking of pages within a container, both externally and internally.
    - Structure of differen, and proper display of markup's in a container.
-    -Also practised for the building of modern website using block level,inline and float property.
+   - Also practised for the building of modern website using block level,inline and float property.

    OVERVIEW(/.css/)

      - practise of Using of complex grids, flex-box and other similar utilities.
-     - Stylinf of blocklevel and inline level element.
+     - Styling of blocklevel and inline level element.
      - Using the position property to bring out the beauty of the page.
      - Practise how to design a form with little validations.
      - Styling of buttons to bring out colorful hover effects.